jareware/pointing-fingers/README.md

 ## Wait but why?

 Software doesn't exist in a vacuum, and many apps depend on one or more upstream API's.
 If those API's suddenly change, your app breaks.
-Still, it often doesn't make sense to write comprehensive unit tests for upstream API's - budgets are finite, after all.
+Still, it rarely makes sense to write comprehensive unit tests for upstream API's - budgets are finite, after all.

 This tool offers a sensible middle ground, and a convenient workflow for: